IuliiaKonovalova/madlib_with_python/README.md

   - **When the user chose "Play the game"**

-  The program will show the sub-menu with following options to choose from:
+  The program will show the sub-menu with the following options to choose from:

   1. Story 1: "Absolute Madness";